splunk/splunk-connect-for-syslog/docs/CONTRIBUTING.md

 * Data sample (in raw, "on the wire" format)
 * Detailed steps to reproduce the bug

-We want to hear about you enhancements as well.
+We want to hear about your enhancements as well.
 Feel free to submit them as issues:

 * Explain in detail how they should work
 * Keep the scope as narrow as possible.
 This will make it easier to implement